TrixiS/aiogram3-form/README.md

 Form is a set of fields that you want your user to fill in.
 Forms are defined as classses derived from `aiogram3_form.Form` and contain fields with annotated types and `aiogram3_form.FormField` values.
 You should not inherit your form class from your another form class. (so no deep inheritance).

 When you start your form with `.start()` method, your bot will ask a user input values one by one until the end.
-Reaching the last field of a form means "submitting" it.
+Filling in the last field of a form means "submitting" it.

 Forms use default aiogram FSM.